 Simple in concept.
-The challenge is calculating accurate gains and real investment costs.
+The challenge is calculating accurate gains and real investment costs - that's where most ROI estimates go wrong.

 Step 1: Calculate Investment Costs